ad4mts/zfdash/README.md

 Running zfdash in a privileged Docker container.
 ## 🐳 Docker Usage

 This is the recommended method for deploying the ZfDash Web UI.
-It uses a pre-built container image, simplifying deployment and ensuring all dependencies are met.

 ### 1. Pull the Image from a Registry